Translated using DeepL

 Interview

-Computer scientist from MU is looking for vaccination dates
+Computer scientist from MU looking for vaccination dates

 The system of Ján Jančár, a PhD student from the Faculty of Informatics of MU, searches and sends information about vaccination opportunities in Slovakia.